CommonEvaluationPlatform/CEP/sims/cep_cosim/README.md

 make -f Makefile.chipyard
 ```

-This command will generate and copy all of the necessary SystemVerilog/Verilog into the `generated-src` directory.
+This command will generate and copy all of the necessary SystemVerilog/Verilog into the `<CEP_ROOT>/sims/cep_cosim/generated-src` directory.

 ## Building ISA tests for simulation ##